Cooking with Waterleaf: A Simple Guide to This Vegetable

 Can Waterleaf Be Eaten Raw?

-This is because it contains soluble oxalates, which can increase the risk of kidney stones if overconsumed, and small amounts of hydrocyanic acid.
+While it is very nutritious, it really should not be consumed raw in large quantities.
+The reason for this is that it contains soluble oxalates, which can increase the risk of kidney stones if overconsumed, and small amounts of hydrocyanic acid.

 Florence is a guest contributor at Verayea, where she brings her passion for cooking and her love of exploring diverse flavors to the table.
 With a strong educational background in food, nutrition, and biology, she delights in sharing her collection of recipes from cultures around the world.